Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 How to bring your family to Italy if you have LA — and which option is available immediately without waiting 2 years?

-From December 2024 classical family reunification is available only after 2 years of residence in Italy.
-But there is an alternative — the visa al seguito (Art.
-6 of Presidential Decree No. 394).
+From December 2024 the classic family reunification is available only after 2 years of residence in Italy.
+But there is an alternative — the al seguito visa (art.
+6 Presidential Decree No. 394).

 1